Aphaia is advancing a pipeline with the potential to address significant unmet medical needs and markets

 Prediabetes is a serious health condition where blood sugar levels are elevated but not yet in the type 2 diabetes range.
 Prediabetes is becoming increasingly common and affects more than 10% [ii] of the population in Europe, the U.S. and Asia.

-Given APH-012’s ability to safely induce signaling pathways that control multiple homeostatic functions like appetite, hunger, satiety, and glucose metabolism, it has the potential to help prevent type 2 diabetes.
+Given the ability of Aphaia’s oral glucose formulation to safely induce signaling pathways that control multiple homeostatic functions like appetite, hunger, satiety, and glucose metabolism, it has the potential to help prevent type 2 diabetes.

 Clinical Trial